English Learners Course Descriptions

 EL0537 EL English As A Second Language 2

 Description: This course is designed for students’ whose primary language is not English.
 It focuses on student’s development of listening, speaking, reading and writing skills at the emerging level of language proficiency.
 Students will be exposed to expanded vocabulary, complex grammar and a wider variety of functional expressions needed to communicate in English at an emerging level.
 Students will receive native language (Spanish) support when applicable.
-This course is intended to be taken in conjunction with EL ELA 2.
+This course is intended to be taken in conjunction with an English Language Arts course.

 Major Topics or Themes: (additional topics may be covered)